Get Help Today(855) 593-1695

 What Is Oxycodone?

-Oxycodone is a prescription Opioid pain reliever used for moderate to severe pain.
-A semi-synthetic opiate, Oxycodone is derived from Thebaine, a chemical found in Opium.
-Oxycodone is most commonly used for post-surgery recovery, broken bones, steady pain, clinically sensitive pain response, chronic pain, steady pain, and cancer-related pain.
+Oxycodone is a prescription Opioid Painkiller used for moderate to severe pain.
+Oxycodone is derived from Thebaine, a chemical found in Opium.
+Oxycodone is most commonly used for post-surgery recovery, broken bones, clinically sensitive pain response, chronic pain, steady pain, and cancer-related pain.

 Oxycodone is most frequently prescribed in tablet form to be taken orally.
 However, many who look to abuse the drug will crush the tablet to snort it or dissolve it in a solution to inject it into a vein.
 This is most frequently done to tablets that are not time-released, as it is a way to get the effects all at once, although time-release tablets are also abused.

-Due to its high purity, Oxycodone and synthetic copycats have become popular on the streets under the names of Oxy, OCs, Oxycet, Oxycotton, Hillbilly Heroin, Killers, Percs, Roxi Raspberries, and Berries.
+Due to its high purity, Oxycodone and its copycats have become popular on the streets under the names of Oxy, OCs, Oxycet, Oxycotton, Hillbilly Heroin, Killers, Percs, Roxi Raspberries, and Berries.

 Help is out there

 Effects Of Oxycodone Use

-Given its purpose as a pain reliever, Oxycodone provides euphoric effects similar to other opioids.
+Given its purpose as a Painkiller, Oxycodone provides euphoric effects similar to other Opioids.
 However, users claim that it does not provide a rush similar to that of Heroin.
 Oxycodone works by affecting the Opioid receptors in the brain and nervous system.
-The drug blocks pain signals and causes the release of Dopamine, which in turn produces feelings of pleasure and euphoria.
-They People who have experienced this reported a “euphoric” feeling.
+The drug blocks pain signals and causes the release of dopamine, which in turn produces feelings of pleasure and euphoria.
+People who have experienced this have reported a euphoric feeling.
 Because of how addictive this feeling, and Opioids in general, can be, pharmaceutical brands like OxyContin built in time-release functions to prevent abuse.
 They also introduced crush-proof tablets that make it impossible to snort or inject the drug.

 The developers engineered OxyContin to dissolve over a period of 12 hours for long-lasting relief.
 However, users soon discovered that ingesting the crushed tablet before gave them the relief all at once, with a strength similar to that of Morphine.